Skip to main content

 4

-While everything cooks, cut the lemon into wedges.
+While everything cooks, halve the lemon.
 Pick the mint leaves from their stalks and roughly chop (discard the stalks).

-In a large bowl, mix together the juice of the lemon, sugar and olive oil for the dressing (see pantry for both amounts).
+In a large bowl, mix together a good squeeze of lemon juice, sugar and olive oil for the dressing (see pantry for both amounts).
 Season with salt and pepper, then set aside for now.

 In a small bowl, mix together the Greek style yoghurt and remaining veggie 'Nduja (add less if you'd prefer things milder).